eonarheim/eonarheim.github.io/docs/actor.md

 <pre>actor.collides(other : Actor)</pre>
 -------------------

-Returns the 'Side' of the other actor, if actor collides with the other actor.
+Returns the 'Side' of the other actor if actor collides with the other actor.
 Otherwise it returns the 'None' side.

 <pre>actor.within(other : actor, distance : number)</pre>
 -------------------

-Returns true if the two actors are less than or equal to the distance specified.
+Returns true if the two actors are less than or equal to the distance specified from each other.

 <pre>actor.moveTo(x : number, y : number, speed : number</pre>
 -------------------